Saturday, June 27, 2026

 OneTeam Partners is a venture between major sports unions to collectively sell group licensing rights.
 The NFLPA has four of the nine board seats.
 The entity was valued at $2 billion in 2022 as part of a private equity transaction.

-The firing was disclosed by McPhee and her lawyers in recent filings in a lawsuit she filed last month against the union, its former executive director, chief financial officer, and the current president of the labor group’s commercial arm.
+The firing was disclosed by McPhee and her lawyers in recent filings in a lawsuit she filed last month against the union, its former executive director, chief legal officer, and the current president of the labor group’s commercial arm.

 “On December 30, 2025, I received a Notice of Termination from the NFLPA,” McPhee wrote in a declaration filed along with a brief opposing the union’s motion to see much of her lawsuit.
 “This Notice was sent mere hours before the NFLPA filed its Motion to Seal Portions of (the) Complaint.”